20 weeks pregnant with multiples

 Your babies’ legs have begun to uncurl, which means they’ll now be head to toe instead of crown to rump.

-The jury is still out on whether or not babies are able to truly detect the taste of these molecules.
-Still, researchers believe what you eat during pregnancy may influence a baby’s food preferences down the line.
+The jury is still out on whether or not babies are able to truly detect the taste of the amniotic fluid they are swallowing.
+Though there is some evidence that what you eat during pregnancy changes how the amniotic fluid tastes, which can influence a baby’s food preferences in the future.

 Your babies now weigh about 10.2 ounces — about the size of a banana!